 When mutual fund investors seek higher returns, they invest in equity mutual funds.
 These are mutual funds that invest in the stock markets.
-The stock markets keep going up and down.
-Accordingly, the value of the money you have invested in a mutual fund also goes up and down.
+Since they are market-linked, these funds get affected when the market goes down and this is why there are chances of loss in mutual funds too.

 This is the absolute first step to successful investing.

-The stock markets usually perform well over a long period of time.
+The stock markets usually perform well over a long period.
 In the short term, volatility causes the price to go up and down.
 While there is loss in mutual funds due to short term market disturbances, if you look at the long term, instances of negative returns drastically reduce after 3-4 years of holding.

 Equity mutual funds that are redeemed a year before investing attract an exit load of 1% in most cases.
 Even after that, LTCG tax may be applicable if your gains from that investment are above Rs 1 lakh for any given financial year.

-There are certain investors who believe they can take their money out of a mutual fund when its value goes down and then invest again when the value starts climbing up again.
+Certain investors believe they can take their money out of a mutual fund when its value goes down and then invest again when the value starts climbing up again.

 But more often than not, the timing isn’t perfect.
-What actually ends up happening is that people sell when the price falls.
+What ends up happening is that people sell when the price falls.
 And then, when they plan to invest again, they invest at a price higher than what they sold their mutual funds for.
 This hurts the long term wealth creation process.